Suzanna-Linn/slua/docs/moving-lljson.md

 }
 </code></pre>

+### replacer / reviver

+**Replacer**

+A replacer is a callback function that allows us to intercept and modify values during the serialization process.
+It gives us fine-grained control over the final JSON output, making it ideal for filtering data, formatting custom types, or censoring sensitive information.

+**replacer(key, value, parent)**: callback function to modify the contents before encoding them with `encode()` or `slencode()`.

+Parameters:
+- *key*: The key or index of the value being processed.
+The key is nil for the root value.
+- *value*: The value associated with the key.
+- *parent*: The table that contains the current value.
+The parent is nil for the root value.

+Return value: The value we return from the replacer determines what gets written to the JSON string.
+- any value: The returned value will be serialized in place of the original value.
+This is used for transformation.
+- the constant `lljson.remove`: This constant instructs the encoder to completely omit the key-value pair from the final JSON.
+This is used for filtering.
+- `nil`: it's a valid value to return.
+It will be serialized as null in `encode()` or *"!n"* in `slencode`.

+A return value of `lljson.remove` for the root value evaluates to `lljson.null` and will be serialized as *null*.

+If a table has a `__tojson` metamethod, it is called before passing the values to the replacer function.

+**Reviver**

+A reviver is a callback function that lets us inspect and transform data as it is being parsed from a JSON string.
+It is called for every key-value pair after it has been parsed but before it's added to its parent container.
+This is useful for "reviving" data into custom types (like dates or vectors) or restructuring the data on the fly.

+**reviver(key, value, parent, ctx)**: callback function to modify the contents while decoding them with `decode()` or `sldecode()`.

+Parameters:
+- **key**: The key or index of the value being processed.
+The key is nil for the root value.
+- **value**: The value that was just parsed from the JSON.
+- **parent**: The table that the value will be placed into.
+The parent is nil for the root value.
+- **ctx**: A table containing metadata about the parse operation.
+- **ctx.path**: A table representing the traversal path to the current value.
+For a value at data.users[20], the path would be {"data", "users", 20}.
+This is only populated if we enable it with the { track_path = true } option.

+Return value: The value we return from the reviver determines what gets written to the tables.
+- any value: The returned value will be inserted into the parent table instead of the original parsed value.
+- the constant **lljson.remove**: This constant prevents the value from being added to its parent.
+In an array the element is skipped, and subsequent elements are shifted down to fill the gap, resulting in a shorter array.

+A return value of **lljson.remove** for the root value will return **lljson.null**.

+The reviver processes nested structures from the inside out.
+The children of an object or array are revived before the parent object or array itself is revived.
+This means when we are processing a table, all of its nested tables have already been transformed by the reviver.

+In **sldecode()** the reviver receives keys and values already converted to SLua datatypes from the internal format.

+##### Example with **replacer** and **reviver**

+This example converts datetimes stored as timestamps (returned by **os.time()**) into JSON objects with "date" and "hour".
+The keys containing a timestamp are identified by their names starting with "time".

+<pre class="language-sluab"><code class="language-sluab">-- a table for the replacer/reviver example with 5 timestamps
+local shelter = {
+    name = "Happy Tails",
+    timeCreated = 1770112800,
+    animals = {
+        {
+            type = "dog",
+            name = "Buddy",
+            health = {
+                vaccinated = true,
+                timeLastCheckup = 1772275380
+            },
+            adoption = {
+                available = true,
+                timeListed = 1771158400
+            }
+        },
+        {
+            type = "cat",
+            name = "Whiskers",
+            health = {
+                vaccinated = true,
+                timeLastCheckup = 1772372000
+            },
+            adoption = {
+                available = false,
+                timeAdopted = 1771658400
+            }
+        }
+    }
+}</code></pre>

+<pre class="language-sluab"><code class="language-sluab">-- Converts numeric fields starting with "time" into a { date, hour } table.
+local function timeReplacer(key, value, parent)
+    if type(key) == "string" and string.sub(key, 1, 4) == "time" and type(value) == "number" then
+        local d = os.date("!*t", value)
+        return {
+            date = string.format("%04d-%02d-%02d", d.year, d.month, d.day),
+            hour = string.format("%02d:%02d:%02d", d.hour, d.min, d.sec)
+        }
+    end
+    return value
+end

+local jsonShelter = lljson.encode(shelter, { replacer = timeReplacer })</code></pre>

+Resulting JSON:
+<pre class="language-json"><code class="language-json">{
+  "animals": [
+    {
+      "health": {
+        "vaccinated": true,
+        "timeLastCheckup": { "date": "2026-02-28", "hour": "10:43:00" }
+      },
+      "type": "dog",
+      "name": "Buddy",
+      "adoption": {
+        "timeListed": { "date": "2026-02-15", "hour": "12:26:40" },
+        "available": true
+      }
+    },
+    {
+      "health": {
+        "vaccinated": true,
+        "timeLastCheckup": { "date": "2026-03-01", "hour": "13:33:20" }
+      },
+      "type": "cat",
+      "name": "Whiskers",
+      "adoption": {
+        "timeAdopted": { "date": "2026-02-21", "hour": "07:20:00" },
+        "available": false
+      }
+    },
+  "name": "Happy Tails",
+  "timeCreated": { "date": "2026-02-03", "hour": "10:00:00" },
+  ]
+}</code></pre>

+<pre class="language-sluab"><code class="language-sluab">-- Looks for objects under keys starting with "time" and parses them back into timestamps.
+local function timeReviver(key, value, parent, ctx)
+    if type(key) == "string" and string.sub(key, 1, 4) == "time" and type(value) == "table" then
+        if value.date and value.hour then
+            local year, month, day = string.match(value.date, "(%d+)-(%d+)-(%d+)")
+            local hour, min, sec = string.match(value.hour, "(%d+):(%d+):(%d+)")
+            if year and month and day and hour and min and sec then return os.time({
+                    year = tonumber(year), month = tonumber(month), day = tonumber(day),
+                    hour = tonumber(hour), min = tonumber(min), sec = tonumber(sec)
+                })
+            end
+        end
+    end
+    return value
+end

+local newShelter = lljson.decode(jsonShelter, { reviver = timeReviver })</code></pre>

+<pre class="language-sluab"><code class="language-sluab">-- comparing the resulting table with the original
+local function deepCompare(t1, t2)
+    if t1 == t2 then return true end
+    if type(t1) ~= "table" or type(t2) ~= "table" then return false end
+    for key, value in t1 do
+        if not deepCompare(value, t2[key]) then return false end end
+    for key in t2 do
+        if t1[key] == nil then return false end end
+    return true
+end

+print(deepCompare(shelter, newShelter))  -- > true</code></pre>

 ### metamethod __tojson

 When there is a metamethod **__tojson**, **lljson.encode()** calls it and uses the returned data to generate the JSON representation of the table, instead of reading the table.

+**__tojson** will not be called if we use the parameter **skip_tojson = true**.

 It's useful to adapt the contents of the table to the format that the external language or website expects:
 <pre class="language-sluab"><code class="language-sluab">-- exporting a table formatted with __tojson